 write up a summary of research interests and intended topics (no more than 3000 characters)*

-*The summary of research interest and intended topics should describe current interests related to social innovation.
+*The summary of research interests and intended topics should describe current interests related to social innovation.
 A formal research proposal or a research assessment is not necessary at this stage.

 Once the admissions team has received an application and the supporting documentation, the applicant is notified if she/he has been shortlisted for a video interview with the Programme Director.
 The purpose of the interview will be to further gauge the candidate’s suitability for the programme.